VirusTotal/yara/docs/capi.rst

 that needs to be written to the stream.
 In both cases ``size`` is the size of each element being read or written and ``count`` the number of elements.
 The total size of the data being read or written is ``size`` * ``count``.
-Both functions must return the total size of the data read/written.
+Both functions must return the total number of elements read or written.

 The ``user_data`` pointer is the same you specified in the :c:type:`YR_STREAM` structure.
 You can use it to pass arbitrary data to your